kurron/jvm-development-environment/README.md

 1. `vagrant destroy` to remove the existing box
 1. `git pull` to download the new files
+1. **`vagrant box outdated` to see if newer version of the box is available**
+1. `vagrant box update` to pull down the current version of the box
 1. `vagrant up` to build the new box

 ## RAM and CPU Settings